flyaflya/causact/README.md

     install.packages("causact")

-or the development version from GitHub:
+or the development version from GitHub (recommended as of August 2023 until next CRAN release):

     install.packages("remotes")
     remotes::install_github("flyaflya/causact")